tetsuyahoshino137/tetsuyahoshino137.github.io/_pages/about.md

 - **Rational Inattention and Endogenous Volatility: A Large Deviation Approach**
 with Takashi Ui

+Startup
+:   A startup company or startup is a company or temporary organization designed to search for a repeatable and scalable business model.

 - **Information Acquisition and Free-Riding in Elections with Opinion Polls**
 with Andrei Gomberg